The Pros and Cons of Different Types of Wood for Furniture

 Pros: It's easily shaped, and it polishes well.
 Unstained, it has a rich, beautiful color.

-Cons: It's expensive.
+Cons: Cherry wood is expensive.
 Sometimes the color darkens with age.

 Maple is a creamy white hardwood that sometimes has a reddish tinge.
 One of the hardest wood species, maple is often chosen for heavy-use items, like dressers and kitchen cabinets.